jyuenbeep/Candy-Crush/README.md

 5/28-29: worked on the clearing method.
 It clears somewhat but then it doesn't add new candies after clearing or move down the candies.
 Fixed up the board to make it a 8 * 10.

 5/30: I finished and did the row clearing and column clearing for 3 matches.
 Now im working to make matches such as L and T.

+5/31-6/1: fixed all the methods to correspond with the 2d array.
+We got stuck at some silly part but we figured it out.

+6/2: Finished the top L/T shape clearing method.
+All the clearing methods work.
+Now i'm working on the upside down L/T clearing method.
+I also implemented a new class called level.
+Just wrote down some basic level methods such get, set, constructors.